 Square Habit Tracker

-Alternatively, you could try a square version.
+Alternatively, you could try a square version – a great way to be really creative.
 I love this as it’s so striking!

 And the best thing about it is that since it’s drawn with straight lines only, it’s super simple to set up compared to the circular version.

 The classic habit tracker you’ve likely seen many times before.
 While this one may be simple, it’s a classic for a reason.

 The horizontal tracker is super easy user-friendly and easy to ‘read’ at a glance – it’s very straight forward meaning you can get an overview without the need to interpret what you’re seeing.

 Another version of the horizontal tracker, the only difference being that the table goes the other way, adding more interest and meaning you can track an entire month on a single page rather than needing a double spread.